Student Employment Opportunities

-Many students work on or off campus while they are enrolled in classes, as well as explore opportunities for after graduation.
+Many students work while they are enrolled in classes, as well as explore opportunities for after graduation.
 We invite you to explore your job, internship and volunteer opportunities here!
 When campus is open, you are welcome to drop in to the Career Center in SS#282.
 No appointment is necessary.

 Where do I start?

-The SBCC Job Connection is a jobs database for SBCC students with on- and off-campus jobs, internships and
+- Create a record on the SBCC Job Connection, a jobs database for SBCC students with on- and off-campus jobs, internships and volunteer positions

 The Job Connection for Students